 - Intimate knowledge of online brokerages: I was previously Head of Tradeweb Direct and a senior executive of BondDesk Group, companies that build systems for individual investors and financial advisors to buy and sell bonds online.
 Fidelity, Charles Schwab, E*TRADE, and Interactive Brokers were all clients of these companies, and I know how their systems work for the benefit of investors.
 These brokerages provide significant information around each bond available, and, as BondSavvy's chief investment analyst, I know how to use the information provided to narrow down investments to those that can outperform the market.

-- Historical returns 36x our subscription fee: As shown above, financial advisor commissions eat into a significant portion of an investor’s return, especially if it is a fee-based financial advisor, which extracted over one-third of an investor’s interest income in the above example.
+- Higher potential returns: As shown above, financial advisor commissions eat into a significant portion of an investor’s return, especially if it is a fee-based financial advisor, which extracted over one-third of an investor’s interest income in the above example.
 You earned the money you are investing.
 BondSavvy empowers investors to grow their money at a faster rate and with significantly lower fees than traditional financial advisors.